Engineering and manufacturing

 Search for the right apprenticeship for you!
 Blaze your own trail and become an apprentice.

-I'd be working with chocolate and learning the skills created hundreds of years ago with one of the biggest food and drink companies in the world.
-When I saw that, alongside the apprenticeship, I would also be working to get a degree, I was over the moon!
-It seemed to be the best of both worlds while also earning a wage.
+I'd be working with chocolate and learning skills created hundreds of years ago – with one of the biggest food and drink companies in the world.
+When I saw that I’d also be working to get a degree, I was over the moon!
+It seemed to be the best of both worlds – learning relevant skills while also earning a wage.